cdown/chrisdown.name/_posts/2015-02-18-remove-custom-video-resolution-virtualbox.md

     $ VBoxManage guestproperty enumerate chef.cdown.local | grep Video
     Name: /VirtualBox/GuestAdd/Vbgl/Video/SavedMode, value: 640x480x32, timestamp: 1424177936866662000, flags

-This led me to the believe that `.../Video/[id]` is where custom modes are stored, since it was not present on a host without any video mode hints.
+This led me to believe that `.../Video/[id]` is where custom modes are stored, since it was not present on a host without any video mode hints.

 Then I went to delete the key, only to find that `VBoxManage guestproperty` has